Tulane earns No. 11 seed in College Football Playoff

 NEW ORLEANS - Tulane is in the College Football Playoff for the first time in school history.

 The Green Wave earned the No. 11 seed in the 12-team field and will get a rematch with Ole Miss in the first round of the playoffs.
+Tulane and Ole Miss will play in Oxford December 20 at 2:30 p.m. on TNT

 More News